alpine9000/amiga_examples/tools/imagecon/README.md

 **--output-grey-palette-asm**

 Generate m68k assembler instructions to install a greyscale version of the palette.
 No symbols are generated.
 Registers are preserved.

+**--extra-half-brite

+Generate an extra half brite image.
+This only works in combination with --colors 32.
+A 32 color palette will be output, however there will be a sixth bitplane that includes the half brite control bits for any pixels that can use it.

 **--use-palette** &lt;palette file>